Druid and University of Galway

 Wider Campus Engagement

-The Druid Archive at NUI Galway will continue to be expanded, further cementing Druid’s historical links with the campus, and with a future emphasis on creating a more visible, dynamic and interactive display of the Archive Collection and Druid production materials.
+The Druid Archive at University of Galway will continue to be expanded, further cementing Druid’s historical links with the campus, and with a future emphasis on creating a more visible, dynamic and interactive display of the Archive Collection and Druid production materials.

 Alumni and Stakeholder Events

 University of Galway alumni events will be held at overseas venues to coincide with Druid's international tours.
 Previous alumni events have taken place during Druid's international tours of DruidMurphy, DruidShakespeare, The Beauty Queen of Leenane and Waiting for Godot.
 Alumni events have been held in many cities including London, New York, Boston, Los Angeles and Hong Kong.

 The partnership will also develop unique opportunities for University of Galway to benefit from Druid’s future international activities, deepening strategic engagement with Irish embassies and consulates around the world, and strengthening mutual partnerships with the Department of Foreign Affairs, Culture Ireland, Global Ireland and industry bodies including the IDA and Tourism Ireland.

 The partnership will also involve working collaboratively for the development of Galway and the West of Ireland as vibrant centres for arts and culture, including supporting the proposed cultural and performance space on Nun’s Island as part of the urban regeneration of the city centre.

 As an important platform and agency for a vibrant, cultural infrastructure and community, University of Galway’s partnership with Druid will be central to sustaining and growing the local artistic environment, stimulating cultural and artistic expression in the community, and encouraging creative endeavour and potential.